Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Best Practices for Safe & Compliant Frozen Fruit Shipping from China

-Modern reefer equipment: Newer containers (less than 5 years old) with better insulation, precise digital temperature control, and backup systems
+Equipment age: newer containers (under 5 years old) have better insulation, more precise digital temperature control, and backup systems

-Dedicated reefer operations teams: Specialized staff conducting regular container pre-trip inspections (PTI), guaranteed plug-in times at terminals, and 24/7 monitoring
+Dedicated operations teams: specialized staff conducting pre-trip inspections, guaranteed plug-in times at terminals, and 24/7 monitoring

-Request current factory certifications: HACCP (baseline), BRC/IFS (European markets), ISO 22000; verify certificates are within validity period
+Request current certifications: HACCP (baseline), BRC or IFS (for European markets), ISO 22000; verify each certificate is within its validity period

-Review recent test reports: Pesticide residues (compare to destination MRLs), microbiological tests, heavy metals analysis
+Review recent test reports: pesticide residues (compare against your destination's MRLs), microbiological results, heavy metals

-Conduct factory audits: Evaluate cold storage conditions, processing hygiene, pest control programs, and traceability systems
+Conduct a factory audit: assess cold storage conditions, processing hygiene, pest control programs, and traceability systems

 3. Optimize Transit Time and Route Planning